 Although Hagia Sophia was converted into a mosque, Hagia Irene was never used as a mosque.
 It also did not function as a church.
-The Ottomans used Hagia Irene as an arsenal for a long time.
+The Ottomans used Hagia Irene as an weaponry for a long time.
 In the 19th century, when its cultural activities developed, it started to serve as the Military Museum and then the Archeology Museum.

 With the initiatives of the famous Turkish painter Osman Hamdi Bey, historical artifacts collected from all over Anatolia started to be exhibited in Hagia Irene.
 With the construction of the Istanbul Archaeological Museum, the works were moved there.
 The new Archeology Museum is still within the borders of Topkapi Palace today.
 It is located between Topkapi Palace and Gulhane Park.

 Hagia Irene Museum, which has been affected by earthquakes and fires throughout history, is a structure that could not preserve its former glory.
 It has never attracted attention like Hagia Sophia or other Byzantine churches in Istanbul.
 For this reason, the desolation that has spread on the walls of the building is still felt.

 While many Byzantine buildings that later turned into museums or mosques give a colorful and lively impression, Hagia Irene promises a different kind of experience to its visitors.
 It is up to you to enjoy visiting Hagia Eirene Museum using your imagination.